IntelSoftware/SYCL_101/03_Modern/10_STL_concurrent_algorithms.rst

 Here, similar to the parallel_policy, we can:

-* Realize faster execution for repetitive operations.
+* Realize faster execution for repetitive operations
-* Benefit from using hardware with vector instructions.
+* Benefit from using hardware with vector instructions

 On the other hand, we need to remember that it is not suitable for all tasks (e.g., tasks where the order of operations is important).

 unsequenced_policy
 ====================

 For the last policy — unsequenced_policy — we are using the :code:`std::for_each` algorithm:

 .. code-block:: cpp